NULIAE/nul_census_custom/README.md

 #### Submitted to Reviewed:

-If user has permission 'can mark census tabs resubmit and reviewed' and viewing a tab with status submitted there is a button at the top to click that will switch the status of the tab to resubmit
+If user has permission 'can mark census tabs resubmit and reviewed' and viewing a tab with status submitted there is a button at the top to click that will switch the status of the tab to reviewed

 #### Reviewed to Reviewed Complete:

-when user with permission clicks button on census to "Mark Census as Review Complete" census and all tabs statuss are updated to reviewed complete
+when user with permission clicks button on census to "Mark Census as Review Complete" (which appears when all tabs are reviewed) then the census and all tabs statuss are updated to reviewed complete

 ### Census

 #### Incomplete to Complete:

-When all tabs except survey certification are complete, census status changes to complete
+When all tabs are complete, census status changes to complete

 #### Complete to Submitted: